pilotpirxie/visual-editor/README.md

 * Live preview with different responsive modes
 * Easily add new blocks and sections
 * Works offline without a backend server
+* Search blocks by the name or with categories
 * The built-in inspector and preferences editor
 * Easily to write blocks with handlebars syntax
+* Works with every CSS framework

 <p align="center">
  <img src="https://i.imgur.com/GSHqyTV.png" alt="Visual Editor"/>